7 tips for compliance officers to effectively handle misconduct

 5 min read

-Consider some of the most impactful headlines, such as the collapse of energy giant Enron in 2001, which underscored the severe effects of misconduct on both financial stability and public trust.
+Consider some of the most impactful examples of whistleblowing, such as the collapse of energy giant Enron in 2001, which underscored the severe effects of misconduct on both financial stability and public trust.
 Similarly, Theranos – a so-called blood testing revolutionary once valued in the billions, crumbled after investigations exposed that their technology was defective, producing inaccurate results that led to serious medical errors.

 The above instances are only a few among thousands of organisational misconduct scandals.
 It goes without saying, whistleblowers have a major role to play to unmask misconduct stories.
 However, whistleblowing and its repercussions is never easy.
 It can damage and impact employees in myriad ways, such as personal and professional grievances.
 It can also take a major toll on organisational image, reputation and risks hefty legal repercussions.

 So, the job is a big one to address misconduct cases timely and maintain ethically compliant business environment.
-But the real question is: how do you tackle misconduct effectively when it arises?
+But the real question is: how do you effectively handle misconduct when it arises?
 And are there ways to prepare for the storm?

 What is the meaning of misconduct in a professional environment